What’s the Cost of Fire Alarm Inspection and Testing?

-There are many factors that affect the cost of fire alarm inspection and testing.
-Some key factors Fire alarm service companies consider include number of devices, device type, the device’s accessibility, and type of facility.
-The following information provides you with a baseline for the cost of fire alarm inspection and testing.
+The cost of fire alarm inspection and testing depends on several factors.
+Some key factors fire alarm companies consider include number of devices, device type, the device’s accessibility, and type of facility.
+Examining the following factors will provide you with a baseline for the cost of fire alarm inspection and testing.

 Parts of the sprinkler system require inspection and testing in facilities equipped with these systems.
 Technicians must check waterflow switches, tamper switches, and supervisory devices when servicing the fire alarm system.
 This typically adds at least 20% to the cost of fire alarm inspection and testing.
 Other devices take longer to service so they’re more expensive than basic devices.
 These inspections and tests include smoke detector sensitivity, duct detector, vesda, ir detector, and gas detector.
 Additionally, facilities with elevators require special inspection and testing.
 If the facility has an elevator reset key, then this service is simple for a professional.
-Facilities without an available elevator reset key waste valuable service time trying to find it.
-This causes an increase in service cost.
+But, facilities without an available elevator reset key waste valuable service time trying to find it.
+As a result service costs increase.

 Type of Facility and Accessibility

 The cost of fire alarm inspection and testing varies based on several factors.
 Review the information available about your facility’s devices and the facility’s intricacies.
-This helps you determine whether your fire alarm inspection and testing is basic or complicated.
+This helps you determine whether your fire alarm inspection and testing are basic or complicated.
 Then you can understand the cost of your fire alarm services.
-For an exact estimate on the cost of fire alarm inspection and testing, contact Kinetix today.
+For an exact estimate of the cost of fire alarm inspection and testing, or to find out more about Kinetix’s fire alarm services contact us today.